Hear from your academic advisor about essential academic resources, requirements and information. Select the video for

 The second source of guidance will be your academic advisor.
 Your academic advisor will lead you through your course requirements ensuring that you follow the procedures and policies necessary to successfully complete your degree.
 Students are assigned an academic advisor by program.

 Graduate students are assigned to an advisor by program, and meet with students via appointment or during drop-in hours.
-Newly admitted students may begin making appointments by calling the GSS front desk until you receive Handshake access about 2 weeks prior to the start of the semester.
-Drop-in hours can change semester to semester, so please see the current drop-in schedule posted on the Graduate Academic Advising page.
+Newly admitted students may begin making appointments after completing the deposit process with Graduate Admissions.
+Drop-in hours are also available, and can change semester to semester, so please see the current drop-in schedule posted on the Graduate Academic Advising page.

 1957 E Street, NW, Suite 603